 The Albemarle Supervisors continue their debate over a possible change in the county's comprehensive plan.

 PVCC expects lower enrollment for the fall semester than it had a year ago.

 Here's a look at some of Hollywood's most memorable headlines.

 The 21st season of "Dancing With The Stars" promises to be a wild ride.

 Hacked Sony emails appear to show that the m arketing plans for the movie were positioned to focus on the story of a whistle-blower, rather than a condemnation of the sport.

 in Viral Videos

 Some of these tips are actually helpful ... but mostly they're just hilarious.

 Around the Corner

-Our Spring 2015 New Music Sampler CD will be released on May 20 at Keep listening for your chance to win…
+Our Spring 2015 New Music Sampler CD was released on May 20 at Snag your very own copy by just stopping by any of…